simrenbasra/simys-blog/_posts/2025-03-29-email_genie_part3.md

 #### **Step 1:**

 Each word in the vocabulary is represented as a one-hot encoded vector.
-For this example we are focusing on "cat" and its one-hot vector is:`[1,0,0,0,0,0,0]`
+For this example we are focusing on "cat" and its one-hot vector is:`[1,0,0,0,0,0,0]`.

+Before training begins, we prepare the training data by creating word pairs of target and context words based on the window size.

+In our example where the window size is 1, the target word will have two context words: one to the left and one to the right.
+So, the word pairs for this example are:

+- (cat, the)

+- (cat, sat)

+The model starts with no understanding of words.
+These word pairs help the model learn patterns of which words appear together.

+For example, the pair *(cat, sat)* tells the model that *"cat"* and *"sat"* often appear close to each other.
+Over time, the model pulls the vector for *"cat"* closer to relevant context words like *"sat"* and pushes it away from unrelated words.
+As training continues, the model becomes better at recognising these patterns and the embeddings become more meaningful.

 #### **Step 2:**
 Like any other neural network, weights are randomly initialised.

--	Weights connecting the input layer to the hidden layer form the word embedding for *“cat”*
+-	Weights connecting the input layer to the hidden layer form the word embedding for “cat”.
+These weights control how much each input word shapes the word embedding for the target word.

--	The number of nodes in the hidden layer determines the size of the word embeddings, here there are 7 nodes and so the embeddings have a length of 7.
+-	The number of nodes in the hidden layer determine the size of the word embeddings, here there are 7 nodes and so the embeddings have a length of 7.

 #### **Step 3:**